-The synagogue is not set apart from the community.
 I once visited an old synagogue in Lisbon.
 The wall facing the entrance door contained perhaps a dozen slots, each large enough to receive folding money.
-A brass plate above each slot bore the name of a service organization: Hachnasat Kallah, society for providing dowries to brides; Bikkur Holim, society for the care of the sick; Hevrah Kaddisha, burial society.
-The welfare of the community was the business of the synagogue.
+A brass plate above each slot bore the name of a service organization: Hachnesst Kallen, society for providing downies to brides; Bikkur Holim, society for the care of the sick; Hevran Keddisha, burial society.
+The welfare of the community was the business of the community.
 No nonsense in this, or any, synagogue about the shiftless poor.
 A roof over one's head and food on the table are the result of hard work and mazzal, good fortune.
-The people who worshipped here accepted the idea that today's giver might well be tomorrow's recipient, they spoke familiarly of a wheel of fortune, and this community by conviction and necessity was a primary element in the structure of their sustaining fellowship.
+The people who worshipped here accepted the idea that today's giver might well be tomorrow's recipient, they spoke familiarly of a wheel of fortune, and this community by conviction and necessity became a primary and sustaining fellowship.